galatajs/logger/packages/winston-logger/README.md

 <br>
 <img src="https://avatars.githubusercontent.com/u/108695351?s=200&v=4" width="128" height="128">
 </p>
-<h3 align="center">@istanbul/winston-logger</h3>
+<h3 align="center">@galatajs/winston-logger</h3>
 <p align="center">
-  Winston Logger package of <code>istanbul</code> framework.
+  Winston Logger package of <code>galatajs</code> framework.
 </p>

 ### What Is It?

-It allows you to logging on Istanbul Framework using the Winston package.
+It allows you to logging on GalataJS Framework using the Winston package.